 Leadership in the First Century Church

 People sometimes ministered on their own initiative.
-Stephanas of Corinth devoted himself, and his household, to ministry (1 Cor.
+Stephanas of Corinth is an example of this.
+He devoted himself and his household to ministry (1 Cor.
 16:15ff).
-He probably saw a need and had the means to meet that need.
+He probably had seen a need and had the means to meet that need.
 Titus is said to have ministered of his own initiative.
 Or, as Paul put it, God put the concern in the heart of Titus (2 Cor.
 8:16-17).
 Paul began ministering after being commissioned by Jesus, but without official approval from apostles or elders—something he seems to be proud of (Gal.
 1:11-12, 17-20; 2:1-2, 6-7).
-In the primitive church, people did not need to go through some sort of official channel in order to begin ministering, even as leaders.
+In the primitive church, people did not need to go through some sort of official channel in order to begin ministering.
 However, at other times people were commissioned by their church for ministry (e.g. Acts 6:3; 13:2-3).

 Jesus had warned against a ruling kind of leadership, and he exemplified ministering as a servant.
 Jesus urged his disciples to follow his example and told them:

 But you are not to be called rabbi, for you have one teacher, and you are all students.
 And call no one your father on earth, for you have one Father—the one in heaven.
 Nor are you to be called instructors, for you have one instructor, the Messiah.
 The greatest among you will be your servant.
 Matthew 23:8-11 (NRSV)